Ramana-Mavuluri/developer-best-practices/src/vscode/virtual_environment_setup/windows.md

     or If you do not have time and energy to read the guide, here is a brief summary of the steps you need to follow:

-    In summary, You can run the following command in powershell to set the execution policy to `RemoteSigned` for the current user:
+    Run the following command in powershell to set the execution policy to `RemoteSigned` for the current user:

     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser -Force